JonSno29/JonSno29/README.md

   to become a Real Estate agent, when I asked myself

   “What do you really want to do?”.
-Eventually,

-   my goal is to become a remote developer,
+   My goal is to become a web developer,

-  a very good one.
    I love to problem solve,

   be creative and go above and beyond.